juannyG/django-rest-framework-saasy/README.md

 What cannot be customized is the name of the class - the class name *WebService* in the core must be defined identically in the client custom module.

-#### ViewSetMixin methods
+#### SaaS module property

 - *saas_module* **[optional]**

-  By default, viewset will be routed in a similar way as in the diagram above:
+  By default, a View, GenericView, or Viewset will be routed in a similar way as in the diagram above:

   ```
   project